alleyinteractive/speed-bumps/readme.txt

 The default options for speed bumps are currently:

-- Never insert in a post fewer than 1200 character long.
+- Never insert in a post fewer than 8 paragraphs long, or fewer than 1200 character.
-- Can be anywhere, except before the first paragraph.
+- Never insert before the the third paragraph, or 75 words.
-- Cannot be inserted before or after an image, embed, or iframe.
+- Never insert fewer than 3 paragraphs or 75 words from the end of the article.
+- At least one paragraph from an iframe or embed.
+- At least two paragraphs from an image.
-- Must be at least one paragraph from other insertions.
+- At least one paragraph from any other speed bump in the post.

 = How to add more specific rules? =